-Since our founding in the 1990s, The Ocean Project has collaborated with others to inform and support our network of partner zoos, aquariums, and museums (ZAMs) to become involved on policy issues, both individually and collectively, and on a variety of issues, from environmental education appropriations and climate change and ocean acidification, to protection of Antarctica and the Southern Ocean.
+Since our founding in the late 1990s, The Ocean Project has collaborated to support our network of partner zoos, aquariums, and museums (ZAMs) to become bolder leaders for conservation, including involvement on policy issues, both as individual institutions and collectively as a powerful community that engages millions of visitors each year.
+The policy-related issues we've supported their involvement in range from environmental education appropriations and climate change and ocean acidification, to protection of Antarctica and the Southern Ocean.

 - From 2008-2015, through funding from the National Oceanic and Atmospheric Administration (NOAA), The Ocean Project created the Innovative Solutions Grants+ Program and awarded approximately $400,000 in grants of up to $30,000 each to AZA-accredited ZAMs.
 We provided not only the grants, but also pro bono strategic communications coaching and technical expertise and amplification to catalyze peer-to-peer sharing and learning; see examples here.